mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		Enter a range or space-separated list of outputs to spend:

-Here you must choose unspent outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee.
-By the way, MMGen calculates fees automatically using bitcoind’s 'estimatefee' RPC call, which makes things very convenient.
-If you want to increase the fee a bit for speedier confirmation, use the `--tx-fee-adj` option.
-Type `mmgen-txcreate --help` for details.

-Output #2 is worth 0.2 BTC, which is sufficient, so let’s choose it.
+Here you must choose unspent outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee (for more on fees, see 'Transaction Fees' under 'Advanced Topics' below).
+Output #2 is worth 0.2 BTC, which is sufficient, so we’ll choose that.
 After several more prompts and confirmations, your transaction will be saved:

 		Transaction written to file 'FEDCBA[0.1].rawtx'

-Note that the transaction filename consists of a unique ID plus the spend amount.
+Note that the transaction filename consists of a unique MMGen Transaction ID plus the non-change spend amount.

 As you can see, MMGen gives you complete control over your transaction inputs and change addresses.
 This feature will be appreciated by privacy-conscious users.

-#### <a name='a_sg'>Sign a transaction (offline computer):</a>
+#### <a name='a_sg'>Sign a transaction (offline computer)</a>

 Now transfer the the raw transaction file to your offline computer and sign it using your default wallet: